wp-plugins/twitter-friendly-links/readme.txt

 3. The edit post form

 == Change log ==

+= 0.5 =
+* Removed .htaccess caching
+* Fixed some cache plugins bugs
+* New layout of the edit posts screen
+* Compatibility with Retweet Anywhere

 = 0.4.5 =
 * Caching with .htaccess now available in beta (generic format only)